muratk5n/thirdwave/en/README.md

 ---

 A city cannot have people living on sidewalks..
 If they have rights, as a city inhabitant, so do we.
 And the larger injustices need to be addressed I agree.
 Homes are too expensive thanks to ultra low rates.

 ---

-Good move.. are they provided housing?
-If yes, even better.
+Good move.. do they also provide housing?

 "Mayor Adams invokes cleared NYC homeless encampments"